EDUCBA

 Result of Mean

-For calculating standard deviation, let’s apply the STDEVPA function for the given data values as per the below screenshot.
+For calculating standard deviation, let’s apply the STDEVPA function for the given data values per the screenshot below.

 Calculation of Standard Deviation